Lexzach/hlmv-transparent/README.md

 1. Place any transparent images that need to be shrunk into the `Cropping Folder` folder.

-2. Run the program titled `Transparent_Cropper.py`.
+2. Run the program titled `Transparent_Cropper.pyw`.

 3. Press the `crop` button to crop the images.